 In addition to the rating itself, each rating agency publishes an outlook on the rating.
 Outlooks are either "Positive", "Stable" or "Negative."
-A "Positive" outlook indicates a possible upgrade in the rating may occur;

-a "Negative" outlook indicates that a possible rating downgrade may occur; and a "Stable" outlook indicates that neither an upgrade nor a downgrade is anticipated.
+A "Positive" outlook indicates a possible upgrade in the rating may occur; a "Negative" outlook indicates that a possible rating downgrade may occur; and a "Stable" outlook indicates that neither an upgrade nor a downgrade is anticipated.

-Recognizing the importance of high quality ratings, the Board of Education adopted a Budget and Finance Policy that, among other things, establishes a minimum 5% General Fund reserve effective July 1, 2005.
-In November 2013, the District adopted an updated Budget and Finance Policy that establishes a formula that calculates annual contributions to an Other-Post-Employment Benefit (OPEB) trust when the balances in the General Fund exceed the 5% minimum reserve threshold, subject to Board approval.
+Recognizing the importance of high-quality ratings, the Board of Education adopted a Budget and Finance Policy that, among other things, establishes a minimum 5% General Fund reserve effective July 1, 2005.
+The District has updated the Budget and Finance Policy to establish annual contributions to an Other-Post-Employment Benefit (OPEB) trust, including an increased contribution when unrestricted fund balance exceeds 5% of revenues.